This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 2.8.
 Transportation

 2.8.1.
-Brothers will not transport minors without the permission of their parents and approval from their supervisor/elder.
+Brothers will not transport minors without the permission of their parents and, if within a service context, approval from their service supervisor.

 2.8.2.
 When transporting minors, brothers will avoid traveling with only one minor in the vehicle and will respect the “rule of three” (at least two adults must transport a single minor, or at least two minors must be present if transported by a single adult).

 2.8.3.
-Should safety or other considerations make traveling alone with a minor unavoidable, the brother will report this immediately to the minor’s parents and his supervisor and the SW Safeguarding Officer.
+Should safety or other considerations make traveling alone with a minor unavoidable, the brother will report this immediately to the minor’s parents, his supervisor (if within a service context) and the SW Safeguarding Officer.

 2.8.4.
 When possible, have the minors sit in the backseat and avoid any unnecessary physical contact.

 2.8.5.
-Brothers are prohibited from making any unnecessary stops (e.g. personal errands) and must go directly to their final destination, which has been previously shared with the minors’ parents, his supervisor and the brother’s supervisor/elder.
+Brothers are prohibited from making any unnecessary stops (e.g. personal errands) and must go directly to their final destination, which has been previously shared with the minors’ parents and, if within a service context, the brother’s service supervisor.

 2.8.6.
-Brothers will document any unusual occurrences that happen during transport (e.g. a health incident with one of the minors) and report them immediately to the minor’s parents, his supervisor and the SW Safeguarding Officer.
+Brothers will document any unusual occurrences that happen during transport (e.g. a health incident with one of the minors) and report them immediately to the minor’s parents, the service supervisor (if within a service context) and the SW Safeguarding Officer.

 2.9.
 Toilets/Showers/Changing Rooms